oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                    --notify "mail:name@domain.com"
                                    --notify "exec:/path/to/script args"
-     --stdout=<FILE>           Specify the name of the standard output file --stderr=<FILE>           Specify the name of the error output file --resubmit<OAR JOB ID>    Resubmit the given job as a new one --force-cpuset-name=<TXT> Specify a cpuset name to use instead of the job id (WARNING: if several jobs have the same
+     --stdout=<FILE>           Specify the name of the standard output file (you can use %jobid% and it will be replaced by the job id)
+     --stderr=<FILE>           Specify the name of the error output file (you can use %jobid% and it will be replaced by the job id)
+     --resubmit<OAR JOB ID>    Resubmit the given job as a new one --force-cpuset-name=<TXT> Specify a cpuset name to use instead of the job id (WARNING: if several jobs have the same